paul-felz/paul-felz-bash-coding-screen-vim/README.md

 Shell script for starting a coding environment with screen and vim. \
 4 screen windows: \
 0.)
 Browse in file system \
 1.)
-Bin folder to build/interpret \
+Src folder to build/interpret \
 2.)
 Main in vim \
 3.)
 Lib files in vim vsplit